jononovo/Agent213-v1-Rabbit/docs/step-by-step-guide-creating-new-nodes.md

 For your node's settings to appear correctly:

 1. Define `settings` in the definition file with all required properties
-2. Ensure each setting has a matching property in `defaultData`
+2. Ensure each setting has a corresponding key
-3. Use `key` (not `id`) for property identifiers
+3. Use `key` for property identifiers
-4. Include appropriate validation in the `validation` schema
+4. Use the correct `type` values from the supported list

 Example settings array with best practices: